‘I got nothing to hide,’ man says after accusations of trying to lure kids, touching himself

 MEMPHIS, Tenn. — A South Memphis man says he wants to clear his name after accusations of trying to lure kids into a hearse and touching himself got him arrested.

 “All I’m trying to do is clear my name.
-I got nothing to hide,” Powell said to WREG outside his home.
+I got nothing to hide,” Jerome Powell said to WREG outside his South Memphis home.

 Full Interview

-Powell tells a different story from the one that police and witnesses tell about what happened at the Pendleton Place Apartments on Sunday.
+Powell tells a different story from the one that police and witnesses tell about what happened at the Pendleton Place Apartments Sunday.

 They say he was trying to lure kids into a funeral hearse he was driving around.
-The same one spotted at his home when WREG interviewed him.
+WREG spotted the same one at his home Tuesday.

 Antonio Bledsoe, a witness of the event, says he heard Powell ask a girl if she wanted "a ride with a dead body."